NBCLab/gradient-decoding/README.md

 ## Note

-The code in this repository should be used only for reproducibility purposes of the linked paper.
+The script `workflow.py` should be used only for reproducibility purposes of the linked paper.
 In order to perform the proposed analysis in your data, please refer to the Python package [Gradec](https://github.com/JulioAPeraza/gradec).